-Table 3 - QUEST event and alarm messages
+Table 3 - QUEST event and alarm message

 Message Туре Description QUEST is started on GSP {ID}.
 Event The message appears when the CE starts QUEST for one GSP (Whitegate GSP area for QUEST trials).
 QUEST is turned off on GSP {ID}.
 Event The message appears when the CE stops QUEST for one GSP (Whitegate GSP area for QUEST trials).
-QUEST is triggered on CLASS target change.
-Event Upon CLASS target change, QUEST will be triggered, and this message will appear.
-QUEST is triggered due to CLASS primary {ID} unavailability.
-Event When CLASS primary becomes unavailable (inhibited, test, contribution is zero), QUEST will be triggered, and this message will appear.
+QUEST time trigger occurred on GSP Whitegate.
+Event Upon QUEST periodic trigger expiration.
+QUEST is triggered on GSP {0}, due to CLASS primary {ID} test mode.
+Event When CLASS primary enabled by QUEST is put in test mode.
+QUEST is triggered on GSP {0}, due to inhibited CLASS primary {ID}.
+Event When CLASS primary enabled by QUEST becomes inhibited.
 QUEST is triggered on CLASS {Name of the CLASS function} activation.
 Event This message will appear when QUEST is triggered on CLASS activation.
-QUEST will be triggered on CLASS activation in the following situations: In a case of responsive coordination (fast tap), to create actions for SMST transformers.
-To send an appropriate MM for ANM.
+QUEST will be triggered on CLASS activation to send an appropriate MM for ANM.
 QUEST is triggered on {emergency condition name} activation.
-Event The message appears when the CE sets emergency system condition within the QUEST Control & Monitoring window (OC6 VR (5)/
+Event The message appears when the CE sets emergency system condition within the QUEST Control & Monitoring window (OC6 VR (5)/ OC6 DD (4)/ LFDD (3&2)), while QUEST Real Time Control is activated.
+QUEST is triggered on {emergency condition name} deactivation.
+Event The message appears when user sets NORMAL system condition within the QUEST Control & Monitoring window, while QUEST Real Time Control is activated.